mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 studied by every living sentient on the planet.
-Not blindly, learning by rote, but questioning and probing the very depths of available knowledge (at present the position of Nasii is held by an Aquan female Melissa Sa- Badasas).
+Not blindly, learning by rote, but questioning and probing the very depths of available knowledge (at present the position of Nasii is held by an Aquan female Melissa Sa-Badasas).
 It was in this period that R. Hasseim succeeded in proving the existence of psionic ability and testing, and consequently training, began in earnest.
 Contact with other sentient races had begun